NeoTamia/kotlin-template/CONTRIBUTING.md

 #### Git Commit Guidelines

 You should follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary). </br>
+This project uses **release-please** to automate releases and changelog generation.
+Following conventional commits is mandatory for the release process to work correctly.

 Each commit message consists of a header, a body and a footer.
 The header has a special format that includes a type, a scope and a subject:

 ```md